jelhan/json-api-bulk-create-extension/README.md

 ### Example request

 This example shows a request document to create a post and a related tag in a single request.
 Additionally, the post is associated with an existing tag.
+See an [example response](#example-response) as well.

 ```json
 {